quicwg/multipath/draft-ietf-quic-multipath.md

 Due to packet losses and network delays, packets sent on the path may well arrive after the PATH_ABANDON frames have been sent or received.
-If these packets arrive after the connection identifiers sent to the peer have been retired, they will not be recognizes as bound for the local connection and could trigger the peer to send a Stateless Reset packet.
+If these packets arrive after the connection identifiers sent to the peer have been retired, they will not be recognized as bound for the local connection and could trigger the peer to send a Stateless Reset packet.
 The rule to "retain knowledge of connection ID for 3 PTO after receiving a PATH_ABANDON"